decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - P1: A fixed point in the G1 subgroup, different from the point BP1 (i.e., the base point of G1, see (#terminology)).
 This leaves the base point "free", to be used with other protocols, like key commitment and proof of possession schemes (for example, like the one described in Section 3.3 of [@I-D.irtf-cfrg-bls-signature]).

-- e: The pairing operation used.
+- h: The pairing operation used.

 **Serialization functions**: